 Triethanolamine, commonly used as an emulsifier in aloe gels, can cause irritation and allergic reactions.
 It has also been found that it could be toxic with prolonged use.
 In clinical trials, triethanolamine was associated with increased levels of several types of cancer in lab animals.

-Diazolidinyl Urea, used as a preservative in aloe gel, this has been linked to dermatitis cancer, immune dysfunction, and damage to mucous membranes.
+Diazolidinyl Urea, used as a preservative in aloe gel, has been linked to dermatitis cancer, immune dysfunction, and damage to mucous membranes.

 So I decided to come up with a more natural solution, with ingredients I can pronounce.
 I originally wanted to add fresh aloe vera direct from the plant, but the shelf life on fresh aloe is very short.
 I wanted to avoid adding preservatives and emulsifiers, but still wanted a product I could make ahead of time and have handy for when sunburns strike.